DigiBP/Team-24DIGIBP1/README.md

 ## ▶️ Running the Process

+The following video shows a complete run-through of the dunning process:
+<video src="./04_Videos/FeuerwächterAG_DunningProcessDemo – 1717409227088.mp4" width="560" height="315" controls></video>

-Follow these instructions to run the process:
+Follow these instructions to run the process yourself:
 - Download the Camunda files
 - Open the files in Camunda 7
 - deploy the Proess incl. the forms